How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 The list goes on and on.

-When something strikes a chord with large segments of the population, it’s never random or without reason.
+When something strikes a chord with large segments of the population, it’s not random or without reason.

 The Original Vampire